NA-MIC/ProjectWeek/PW27_2018_Boston/README.md

 # Welcome to the web page for the 27th Project Week!
 The 27th NA-MIC Project Week will be held during the week of January 8-12, 2018 at MIT.

-To receive information about this and future events please join the [Project Week mailing list](https://public.kitware.com/mailman/listinfo/na-mic-project-week) (for continuity) AND participate in the [Project Week forum on github](https://github.com/orgs/NA-MIC/teams/pw27-participants/discussions) (new dissemination mechanism).
+To receive information about this and future events please join the [Project Week mailing list](https://public.kitware.com/mailman/listinfo/na-mic-project-week) (for continuity) AND participate in the [Project Week forum on github](https://github.com/orgs/NA-MIC/teams/pw27-participants/discussions) (new dissemination mechanism as of PW27).

 You can read about our experience in running these events for over a decade: [Increasing the Impact of Medical Image Computing Using
 Community-Based Open-Access Hackathons: the NA-MIC and 3D Slicer Experience](http://www.spl.harvard.edu/publications/item/view/3004).